hankshyu/RISC-V_MAC/docs/README.md

 First processor to contain a fused multiply-add dataflow ins IBM RS/6000 in 1990

-## 2.Related Work

 Binary floating-point units are available on every microprocessor and are very common in embedded applications including game systems.
 Most designs center around a fused multiply-add dataflow due to its simplicity and performance advantage over separate multiply and add pipelines.

 One technique used for increasing performance is to use Horner’s rule for transforming a set of equations into a series of multiply-adds [2].
 This numerical analysis technique is very common and takes full advantage of this type of dataflow.

+## 2.Related Work

-The first processor to contain a fused multiply-add dataflow was the first IBM RS/6000 workstation which was introduced around 1990 [3].
-Many of the hardware implementation algorithms of this machine are still popular today.
+IBM RS/6000 workstation in 1990 is the first processor to contain a fused multiply-add dataflow.
+The design is so compact that the pipeline latency is only two cycles.
+It brought the concept of fusing multiply and add operation to reduce connections, and for better compiler optimization.
+The design is so classic that many of the hardware implementation algorithms of this machine are still popular today.

-The optimizing compiler was key to enabling C programs to be expanded into a series of fused multiply-adds.
+[15] [16] [17]

 ## 3.Architecture
 ![overall architecture](Flowchart.png)